 Yushisanhe (name of the brand), Lao shu cha, literally meaning old tree tea.
-2004 Yiwu material repackaged in 2009.
-Slight signs of bamboo worm destruction on some wrappers, the tea is fully in tact.
+2004 mixed pick Yiwu material repackaged in 2009.
 During this period of production it was quite normal to conduct a blend of everything the farm or farms had to offer.
-This cake is most likely no exception, probably a blend of higher grade material.
+This cake is no exception although it’s quite apparent the producers opted for a larger amount of higher grade material in comparison to more inexpensive offerings.
+This is no old budget cake…

 The rinse has a shifting complexity of aroma moving from earth to deep sweetness, hay and tobacco.
 The broth is a copper orange.
 This cake is so laid back it’s almost horizontal!